 Want to contribute?
 Contact Us.

 Preparing the crayons

 Once all the crayons are collected, they have to be peeled, washed and melted into molds.

-We are pleased to have partnered with ARC Otsego, an organization that hires and works with adults who are developmentally disabled.
-We hire their residents through ARC's work program to help us peel the crayons.
-This partnership has become a huge help for our project and we love supporting the residents and ARC Otsego Organization.
+We are pleased to have partnered with The ARC Otsego, an organization that hires and works with adults with developmental disabilities.
+We hire their residents through The ARC's work program to help us peel the crayons.
+This partnership has become a huge help for our project and we love supporting the residents and The ARC Otsego Organization.